Asphalt Calculator — Tons, Yards & Cost

 | 1 Cubic Foot | ≈ 140–150 lbs HMA | Hand calculations |

-A project engineer reviewing blueprints and using a smartphone calculator on a newly paved asphalt driveway — the workflow that follows every asphalt tonnage estimate.
+A project engineer reviewing blueprints and a smartphone calculator on a newly paved asphalt driveway — the workflow that follows every tonnage estimate.

 Choosing the Right Asphalt Thickness

-Thickness is the single most consequential variable in your calculation — and in long-term pavement performance.
-Too thin and you will see cracking, rutting, and premature failure.
-Too thick adds unnecessary cost without meaningful benefit.
+Thickness is the single most consequential variable — too thin and you will see cracking and rutting; too thick adds cost without benefit.

 |---|---|---|---|